kathbo/kathbo/README.md

 # 💫 About Me:
 Hi!
-I'm Berry and I'm an aspiring front-end developer! <br>💻 self-taught<br>🌱 currently learning React<br>💬 shoot me an email and feel free to add me on LinkedIn! <br>
+I'm Berry and I'm an aspiring front-end developer <br>💻 self-taught<br>🌱 currently learning React<br>💬 shoot me an email and feel free to add me on LinkedIn! <br>

 ## 🌐 Socials: